acmsigsoft/EmpiricalStandards/docs/Longitudinal.md

 - [ ] uses at least two data collection waves
 - [ ] subjects (humans or artifacts) are identifiable between waves
 - [ ] justifies the data analysis strategy<sup>[3](#myfootnote3)</sup>
+- [ ] reports any contextual changes for participants (units) as the study progressed
 - [ ] the data analysis strategy is appropriate for the interdependent nature of the data<sup>[2](#myfootnote2)</sup>
 - [ ] discusses the critical alpha levels or justifies Bayesian priors<sup>[4](#myfootnote4)</sup>
 - [ ] justifies sample size (e.g. using power analysis)<sup>[5](#myfootnote5)</sup>